zsulsw/MSASect2/README.md

 📌 **Your contributions** are greatly appreciated!
 If you have any questions or suggestions that could further enhance the software, please don't hesitate to open a [**github issue**](https://github.com/zsulsw/MSASect2/issues).
 Your input will help make the software even better.

+We welcome contributions from the community to help improve and enhance MSASect2.
+Whether it's code improvements, bug fixes, or new features, your contributions are valuable.
+If you are interested in research collaborations related to the software's capabilities, please contact Dr. Siwei Liu at Email: [**si-wei.liu@polyu.edu.hk**](mailto:si-wei.liu@polyu.edu.hk).

 ## Acknowledgment